GSA/citizenscience.gov/pages/public-engagement-with-science-summit.md

 </p>

 ### Kei Koizumi
-<p>Here is their bio.</p>
+<p>Kei Koizumi (he/his) is a longtime science-policy leader, science policy researcher, and social scientist in Washington, DC.
+Since January 2021, he has served at the White House Office of Science and Technology Policy (OSTP), currently as Principal Deputy Director for Science, Society, and Policy and previously as Chief of Staff and Acting Director.
+He is also Acting Executive Director of the National Science and Technology Council.
+Immediately before the Biden-Harris Administration, he served on the Biden-Harris Transition Team as the lead for the National Science Foundation (NSF) and a member of the OSTP transition.
+Previously, he served as Senior Advisor for Science Policy at the American Association for the Advancement of Science (AAAS) between 2017 and 2019.
+He was Assistant Director for Federal R&D, and Senior Advisor for the National Science and Technology Council, at OSTP from 2009 to 2016 in the Obama Administration.
+He is a Fellow of the AAAS.</p>

 ### Saul Perlmutter
 <p>Saul Perlmutter, PhD, is an astrophysicist and cosmologist who received the Nobel Prize in Physics for discovering that the expansion of our universe is accelerating, and is a member of the President’s Council of Advisors on Science and Technology (PCAST).
 He is also a Franklin W. and Karen Weber Dabby Professor of Physics, and Director of the Berkeley Institute for Data Science at University of  California, Berkeley, and Senior Scientist at Lawrence Berkeley National Laboratory.</p>

 ### Geraldine (Geri) Richmond
-<p>Geraldine (Geri) Richmond is the Under Secretary for Science and Innovation at the Department of Energy (DOE).
+<p>Dr. Geraldine (Geri) Richmond is the Under Secretary for Science and Innovation at the Department of Energy (DOE).
 In this role she oversees DOE's Office of Science, the nation’s largest federal sponsor of basic research in the physical sciences, DOE’s applied R&D areas of nuclear, fossil, and renewable energy, and energy system integrity, and the DOE national laboratories and their facilities.</p>

 ### Karen Marrongelle
 <p>Dr. Karen Marrongelle is the Chief Operating Officer of the National Science Foundation, where she oversees operations of the $10B federal agency whose mission includes support for all fields of fundamental science and engineering.
 Previously, she served as Assistant Director of the National Science Foundation Directorate for Education and Human Resources (EHR).
 She led the EHR Directorate in supporting research that enhances learning and teaching to achieve excellence in U.S. science, technology, engineering and mathematics (STEM) education.</p>